 Compliance - it’s a risk business

 The risk, in relation to compliance, is that a regulation will be breached by an employee and the company will be open to a consequence (typically a fine).
-In a situation where an external party investigates a company, compliance training courses allows the company to open a training record, identify that the employee was correctly trained to be compliant with that regulation and thus reduce the company’s own accountability.
+In a situation where an external party investigates a company, training courses allows the company to open a training record, identify that the employee was correctly trained to be compliant with that regulation and thus reduce the company’s own accountability.

 How seriously should this training be taken?
 How much resource should be used?
 Like managing risk as a project manager, it’s about Probability and Impact.
 How likely is a problem to occur and how serious are the consequences if it does?

 Different organisations in different industries have varying degrees of risk.
-Ergonomics training might be served by a short presentation as part of an induction process in a small company that has never seen a compliance issue.
+Ergonomics training might be served by a short presentation as part of an induction process in a small company that has never seen a issue.
 However, cybersecurity will be taken very seriously in a Pharma company holding sensitive patient data and financial crime prevention will be viewed as fundamental in the Financial Services industry.
-The compliance training programs will reflect the level of risk involved.
+The training programs will reflect the level of risk involved.

 So, compliance training is about producing sufficient evidence to mitigate risk to the organisation.